v4k0nd/foldr-creator/README.md

 pip install -r requirements.txt
 ```

-I used `pipenv`, so for that, run this (should find that this repo has a `requirements.txt` file and will install dependencies from there).
+I used `pipenv`, so for that, run this (should find that this repo has a `requirements.txt` file and will install dependencies from there):
 ```sh
 pipenv install
 ```

-I used `pyinstaller` to compile this to one file, as far as I know, you can not cross compile (from linux to windows, and vice versa).
+I used `pyinstaller` to compile this to one executable file, as far as I know, you can not cross compile (from linux to windows, and vice versa), so you should compile it on your machine.

-To compile it for yourself:
+To compile it for yourself (to get an executable):
 ```sh
 pyinstaller --onefile main.py
 ```